 Strong parentage as wholly-owned subsidiary of GMPL, where sovereign funds are anchor investors - GMPL is the flagship platform of GGEF, a SEBI-registered Category II Alternate Investment Fund.
-GGEF's anchor investors are Govt. of India anchored National Investment and Infrastructure Fund (NIIF) (India's first sovereign wealth fund that was set up by the Government of India) and the Govt. of UK's Department for International Development (DFID), who have together invested USD 340 million in the fund.
+GGEF's anchor investors are Govt. of India anchored National Investment and Infrastructure Fund (NIIF) (India's first sovereign wealth fund that was set up by the Government of India) and the Government of UK's Foreign, Commonwealth & Development Office (FCDO), who have together invested \$340 million in the fund.
 Currently, the commitment from various investors in GGEF stands at \$741 million, which was the target fund size at the outset.
 The presence of a strong sponsor and shortfall undertaking/corporate guarantee from the sponsor to the lender is likely to ensure timely availability of funds to meet any funding requirements; the parent entity has already funded the cost overrun in the project till date through incremental equity support.

-Arrangements with experienced players in various domains to help reduce project execution/operational risk to an extent - The entity had entered into a fixed price sales agreement with Nanjing Golden Dragon Bus Co.
-Ltd (based in China; Key Component Supplier (KCS)), as per which the KCS was responsible for supplying the key components of the e-bus.
+Arrangements with experienced players in various domains to help reduce project execution/operational risks to a large extent - The entity had entered a fixed price sales agreement with Key Component Supplier (KCS) from China, as per which the KCS was responsible for supplying the key components of the e-buses.
 While adverse forex movement, enhanced scope of project and heightened logistics costs have led to a material increase in the cost of buses procured, the fixed price sales agreement insulated the entity to an extent to any further increase in project cost on account of adverse movement in raw material costs.
 The entity has entered into a similar agreement for procurement of batteries/chassis for the second phase as well.
-Simultaneously, the entity plans to enter an annual maintenance contract (AMC) with the bus body manufacturer to maintain the buses through the tenure of the project.
-Furthermore, agreements have also been entered with other service providers, including experienced existing bus operators (franchisees) in the identified intercity routes and Tesco ChargeZone private Limited, for installation and maintenance of charging infrastructure.
+Simultaneously, the entity has entered an annual maintenance contract (AMC) with the bus body manufacturer to maintain the buses through the tenure of the project.
+Furthermore, agreements have also been entered with other service providers, including experienced existing bus operators (franchisees) in the identified inter-city routes.
 The agreement with well-established players in their respective domains is likely to mitigate execution and operational risks to an extent.

-Project viability supported by favourable operating cost economics of e-buses, scope of growth in inter-city of operations on high-traffic routes and Government focus on promoting e-mobility - Given the significantly lower running costs for e-buses vis-à-vis conventional diesel or CNG buses, the total cost of ownership of these buses is expected to be lower vis-à-vis diesel buses, despite higher acquisition costs and nil subsidy.
+Project viability supported by favourable operating cost economics of e-buses, scope of growth in inter-city operations on high-traffic routes and Government focus on promoting e-mobility - Given the significantly lower running costs for e-buses vis-à-vis conventional diesel or CNG buses, the total cost of ownership of these buses is expected to be lower vis-à-vis diesel buses, despite higher acquisition costs and nil subsidy.
 This, coupled with the favourable prospects of inter-city bus operations, (generally command higher per km fares vis-à-vis intracity routes), the breakeven occupancies for these buses are likely to be favourable.
 Moreover, although this project is not eligible for the capital subsidy offered by the Government, the Government focus on supporting e-mobility through various means is likely to support development of the overall e-mobility ecosystem in the country, which augurs well for the timely ramp-up of the project.